ratwolfzero/Hofstadter_Butterfly/README.md

 ---

+✨ With this code, you can generate your own **Hofstadter butterflies**, visualize the **density of states**, and explore the fractal spectrum of quantum systems under magnetic fields.

+---

 ## 📚 References

 * D. R. Hofstadter, *“Energy levels and wave functions of Bloch electrons in rational and irrational magnetic fields”*, Phys.
 Rev. B **14**, 2239 (1976).
 * M. Kohmoto, B. Sutherland, and C. Tang, *“Critical wave functions and a Cantor-set spectrum of a one-dimensional quasicrystal model”*, Phys.
 Rev. B **35**, 1020 (1987).

----

-✨ With this code, you can generate your own **Hofstadter butterflies**, visualize the **density of states**, and explore the fractal spectrum of quantum systems under magnetic fields.

----

-This version is **100% compatible with GitHub Markdown**, will render correctly in the repo, and preserves readability and structure.

-If you want, I can also **add small inline code highlights for function names from the Python script** so the README references the actual code more clearly.
-Do you want me to do that?